madisonmussari/mcts_kds/README.md

 ## Documentation

-Docstrings have been written for individual, methods within the code, stating the general goal for the method and what is being sent and returned from it.
+Docstrings have been written for individual methods within the code, stating the general goal for the method and what is being sent and returned from each.

 ## Tests